Screenflow vs Camtasia (2026) | Which Is the Best Screen Recorder & Video Editor

 Camtasia

 Camtasia is among the best screen recorders in the world.
-And you’ll realize why when I explain its recording features.
+And you’ll realize why when I explain the recording features in its latest version.

-When you start a new project in Camtasia, you can configure your video dimensions, frame rate, etc., from the Project Settings area.
+When you start a new project in Camtasia, you can configure your video dimensions, frame rate, and other settings from the Project Settings area.
+Camtasia now supports 4K screen recording at 60 frames per second (FPS), which means ultra-smooth, high-definition recordings.

-When you open Camtasia, you can clearly see the red record button on the top-left corner of your window.
+When you open Camtasia, you’ll see the familiar red record button in the top-left corner of your window.

-Click on the record button to open Camtasia’s control panel, which has several recording options.
+Click on the record button to open Camtasia’s recording control panel, which has several options to fine-tune your recording setup.

-For example, if you’re making a video for Instagram or Facebook, you can choose the exact frame dimensions from the screen options menu so that your video appears properly when published on those platforms.
+For example, if you’re making a tutorial for Instagram or Facebook, you can set the recording frame dimensions to match social media formats, ensuring your video fits perfectly when uploaded.

 Once you’re done with the recording, click the stop button to enter the edit mode.